VinitraMk/getcomic-cli/README.md

 [![forthebadge made-with-python](http://ForTheBadge.com/images/badges/made-with-python.svg)](https://www.python.org/)
 A command line tool to download comics from readcomiconline.to

+## Features
+1. Download comics from readcomiconline.to by providing the url of a single issue of a comic
+2. Download the entire series of a particular comic by providing the url of a comic series

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.